 Transpersonal psychotherapy is a form of psychotherapy which places emphasis on the transpersonal or spiritual aspects of the human experience.

 In transpersonal approach, the ultimate goal is not merely the alleviation of suffering, but the integration of physical, emotional, mental and spiritual aspects of the client’s well-being.
 A life-crisis is seen as an opportunity for a personal break-through and growth and ultimately leads towards the achievement of self-actualisation.
 It includes the exploration and focus of the client’s potential, and the development of inner resources and creativity.

 Integrative Embodied Psychotherapy (IEP) is a therapeutic framework crafted by Tasha Colbert and Katarina Gadjanski, the co-founders of the Institute of Embodied Psychotherapy.
 This somatic approach draws on a range of techniques from the practices of body-oriented psychotherapy, dance movement psychotherapy, somatic experiencing, somatic trauma therapy, neuroscience, creative arts and body-focused mindfulness.

-Body focused psychotherapy is a holistic therapeutic approach which address all levels of client’s being: body, emotion, mind and spirit.
+Body-orientated psychotherapy is a holistic therapeutic approach which address all levels of a client’s being: body, emotion, mind and spirit.
 It recognises that many psychological problems have immediate correlations in the body: anxiety and panic attacks, overwhelming feelings, trauma, addiction, etc.